Main concerns of simple yoga (5)

 If you exert excessive muscular effort to support your body while you remain seated still the energy in your body won’t move and rest beneficially.
 The hazards of exerting excessive muscular effort while you remain seated still are described in Chapter 3.

 If you perceive that you’re exerting too much muscular effort, exert less effort and improve the position of your body as well as you can.
 Exerting too much muscular effort does not reliably diminish any other way than by exerting less effort and improving your position.
-If you don't exert less effort and improve your position you might continue exerting too much effort and your position won't be beneficial.
+If you don't exert less effort and improve your position you might continue to exert too much effort and your position won't be beneficial.

 8 Your backbone will move and become straighter when you straighten your backbone as well as you can with a small muscular effort.
 Your backbone will become as straight as it can be in your present physical condition, within the natural range of your strength and flexibility at the present time.